-This is achieved through detailed observation and assessment.
-This observation and on-going formative assessment is at the heart of effective Early Years practice.
+This is achieved through detailed observation and assessment during the adult's role of playing alongside children and the modelling of new learning.
+These observations and on-going formative assessment, as well as the professional discussions around them with other practitioners and parents are at the heart of effective Early Years practice.